 - Strong: Steel garage doors built correctly are strong enough to defend against break-ins, physical damage and daily wear and tear.

 - Environmentally friendly: Garage doors made of steel can be made of recycled materials and recycled again in the far future.

 Aluminum garage doors offer much of the same features you see in steel, but with significantly reduced weight.
 Aluminum doors are usually less expensive than equivalent steel doors, meaning they’re a good option if you’re on a budget.

 Aluminum garage doors are:

-Recyclable.
-Aluminum garage doors may be made from recycled materials and recycled again at the end of their life.
+- Recyclable: Like steel, aluminum garage doors can be made of recycled materials and recycled again at the end of their service life.

 Quality Steel & Aluminum Garage Doors in Fort Wayne, IN